tiMaxal/imgsetsortr/ai-hist_imgsetsortr.md

 6. appears functional;
    provide readme.imgsetsortr.md, including dependencies, and separate file with a summation of the prompts from this chat [without answers] 'ai-hist_imgsetsortr.md'

+20250803

+7. in naming convention, when location/place is 2 or more words, hyphenate the place-name instead of underscore [to separate from the rest of the new dir-name parts], then join with underscore

+8. remove the 'anaglyph' coral+blue theming - just grays with black text

+9. implement caching, read performance improvement

+10. for naming convention, use hrs+mins, ie '0627' [using time of first img in set], and hyphenate date+time